 If your algorithm is anything like mine, you can't fire up Instagram without being served an ad for an impeccably designed clean beauty brand — or five, for that matter.
-Such was how I was first introduced to Merit, but lest you believe this is just another greenwashed makeup moment, think again.
+Such was how I was first introduced to Merit Beauty, but lest you believe this is just another greenwashed makeup moment, think again.
 The luxury brand is all about a curated wardrobe of clean makeup essentials — a less-is-more directive I myself have been trying to adopt in my own life.

 Merit's formulation M.O. focuses on safe ingredients that are free of hormone or endocrine disrupters.
 Every product is formulated in accordance with the EU's safety standards and is also Clean at Sephora certified.
 (The brand is also vegan and certified cruelty-free by Leaping Bunny.)